Steeplejacks

 Why Safety Is So Important

-Steeplejack work involves height, exposure, weather, structural variation and often complex access challenges.
-Because of this, safety must be built into every stage of the work, from planning through to completion.
+Steeplejack-style work can involve height, exposure, weather, fragile surfaces, structural defects and restricted access.
+Because of this, safety must be built into every stage of the project, from planning through to completion.

 The Right Access Method for the Structure

 Not every structure should be approached in the same way.
 Sometimes scaffolding is appropriate.
-Sometimes a MEWP is better.
-Sometimes rope access offers a more efficient and less disruptive solution.
-A competent contractor will assess the structure, the task and the risks before deciding on the best method.
+Sometimes a MEWP may be the better option.
+On suitable projects, rope access can provide a targeted and efficient solution with less disruption.

 Teamwork and Rescue Planning